Find Grad Schools

 Doctor’s Degrees in Soil Sciences

 There are 22 colleges and univerities across the nation that offer a doctor's degree in soil sciences.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 13% were students from underrepresented racial-ethnic groups.
-Also, 40.4% of soil sciences graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 10 were from an underrepresented racial-ethnic group.
+Also, 55.7% of soil sciences graduates were international students.

 Education Levels of Soil Sciences Majors

-During the 2020-2021 academic year, 47 students earned their doctor's degree in soil sciences.
+During the most recent year for which data is available, 61 people earned their doctor's degree in soil sciences.
 This earns it the #149 spot on the list of the most popular doctor's degree programs in the nation.

 The following table shows the number of diplomas awarded in soil sciences at each degree level.